UKCloud/documentation/articles/openstack/ostack-faq.md

 ### What is the speed of each vCPU?

 This is set at 2.4 GHz across instances.

+### Does UKCloud for OpenStack offer GPU optimised instances?

+Currently UKCloud does not offer GPU optimised OpenStack instances.

 ### Does UKCloud offer encryption on instances?